Fine-tuned LLMs Know More, Hallucinate Less with Few-Shot Sequence-to-Sequence Semantic Parsing over Wikidata: Experiments

+Semantic parsing in Wikidata is challenging as there are no predefined schemas, and there are 150K domains and 3K applicable properties.
+Some representative mistakes include the following:

-{\bf Wrong property (15.9\%)}.
-15.9\% of the errors are caused by predicting the wrong property.
+{\bf Wrong property (17.1\%)}.
+17.1\% of the errors are caused by predicting the wrong property.
 Some of the examples require background knowledge to parse.
-For example the answer of the question ``What did Mitch Hedberg OD on'' can be found by \property{cause of death}, while the model thinks we are looking for organizations where Mitch Hedberg OD performs for.
+For example the answer of the question ``what did martin luther king jr do in his life?'' should return the value of \property{movement}, while the model predicts \property{occupation}.
+Properties are a challenge in Wikidata because as illustrated here which property to predict depends on the entity itself.

-{\bf Subject vs object (4\%)}.
-The model misplaces the subject and object 4\% of the time.
-For example, for the question ``What inspired Van Gogh work?'', the model predicts what is \property{inspired by} Van Gogh instead.
+{\bf Missing domain constraint (5.4\%)}.
+Another common problem is missing the domain constraint.
+For example, the model correctly identifies that property {\em shares border with} should be used for question ``what countries are around Egypt?''.
+However, it does not limit the answer to countries only, thus extra entities are returned.